SinaMoetakef/SMNumberWheel/README.md

 // ----- General Properties -----
 /** User different identifiers to identify different controls when using delegation. */
 @IBInspectable open var identifier: String = ""
 /** Sets lower limit (Minimum value) of the value.
 This is an optional value.
-Default: nil.
-If after setting the default value gets out of limits, the default value will also get updated. */ open var lowerLimit: Double?
+Default: nil. */ open var lowerLimit: Double?
 /** Sets upper limit (Maximum value) of the value.
 This is an optional value.
-Default: nil.
-If after setting the default value gets out of limits, the default value will also get updated. */ open var upperLimit: Double?
+Default: nil. */ open var upperLimit: Double?
 /** Sets the sensitivity of Wheel.
 Higher values will result in faster value changings.
 Set it to nil to let the system handle it.*/ open var sensitivity: Double?
 /** Describes the behavior of control when it's value reaches upper or lower limits.
-Default: .stayAtLimit */ open var behaviorOnLimits: BehaviorOnLimits
+Default: .stayAtLimit */
+open var behaviorOnLimits: BehaviorOnLimits
 /** Describes the output type.
 (Integer / Floating point with specified number of fraction digits).
-Default: .integer */ open var outputType: ValueType
+Default: .integer */
+open var outputType: ValueType
 /** Current value as String respecting output type.
 READ ONLY */ open var valueAsString: String